-In the present investigation Ca level in resting saliva found not to be significantly changed duting pregnancy.
+In the present investigation Ca level in resting saliva found not to be changed significantly during pregnancy.

 And lower level of resting salivary Ca was observed in the 1st trimester as compared with both of control group and 3rd trimester group, probably may be due to the vomiting of pregnancy and low dietary Ca intake.